oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Testing for `Parser` and `Command` classes was priority as they deal with user input.
-Integration testing between `Parser` and `Command` was also important as these two classes worked together directly to execute commands.
+Unit and Integration testing for `Parser` and `Command` classes was priority as they deal with user input.
 Unit tests were implemented with possible inputs that would break the program.
 Integration tests were introduced to ensure that the core functionality was working.